sharoncornelius/idpf-specification/idpf_specification.md

   Note: A TSO context descriptor is one that has MSS, Tlen and Headerlen fields or a Base mode TX context descriptor of Dtype 0x1.
 - For a TSO packet, either its data descriptors or its first context descriptor must describe the packet header length.
 The *max_tx_hdr_len_seg* negotiated capability defines the Maximal header length supported by the device for segmentation.

-### Tx Descriptor write formats
+### Tx Descriptor Write Formats

 #### TX Writeback Descriptor Format - DTYPE = 0x0F

-This is the write back descriptor written to the descriptor queue when a queue operates in “In order, single queue model.”
+This is the write back descriptor written to the descriptor queue when a queue operates in “In order single queue model.”

 In these descriptors, the only significant fields are the 4-bit DTYPE (that is set to 0x0F) and RS bit that keeps its original value from the